-DUI Myth: Drinking and Driving is Illegal
+DUI: Drinking and Driving is Illegal is a Myth

 Misinformation as to South Carolina DUI law is more than common.
 I refer to these items of misinformation as DUI “myths,” and on occasion, they pose a threat to freedom and justice.
 One myth is that it is illegal to drink alcohol and drive.
 The current problem is that many law enforcement officers now believe this myth, and are enforcing the DUI law in conformance with the myth, as opposed to the law.
 It is understandable that given the dedication of officers, the zeal they have to protect and serve, and the gritty situations they often must witness, that some officers would opt to keep anyone from driving who has consumed alcohol.
 However, this ignores the law, as well as potentially punishes responsible Americans who are harmlessly enjoying their lives and their freedom by having an alcoholic beverage and driving while not impaired by the alcohol.

 Certainly, there are others who as well believe it should be illegal to drink any amount of alcohol and drive.
 In fact, there are those who believe it should be illegal to drink alcohol altogether.
 However, it is fundamentally wrong, unconstitutional and dangerous to disregard the actual law and enforce what one believes should be the law.